katydecorah/katydecorah.github.io/_posts/code/2014-12-19-snowflaker.md

 ![after element](https://farm8.staticflickr.com/7473/15874038007_0ce9287beb.jpg)

-To really break it down.
-A single spindle looks like this:
+To really break it down, a single spindle looks like this:

 ![annotated single spindle](https://farm9.staticflickr.com/8619/15873786249_526deab8da.jpg)

-Now spin that at the center at (360/number of spindles) degrees and you’ll get the snowflake pattern.
+Now put your finger at the top of the spindle and turn the bottom at (360/number of spindles) degrees and you’ll get the snowflake pattern.

 ## Making it scale